robert-kratz/battleship-game/README.md

     - **Bomb (60 energy):** Uncover a 2×2 section of the grid.

 - **Turn Timers**:
-  Each turn is initially limited to 40 seconds, with time extensions on successful hits.
+  Each turn is initially limited to 40 seconds, with time extensions on successful moves.

 - **Endgame & Statistics**:
   The match concludes when one player loses all their ships.
 The final screen displays the winner along with detailed statistics such as total playtime, items used, and energy accumulated.